WDD 131: Dynamic Web Fundamentals

 2. Add a CSS file or files in the appropriate subfolder.

-You may elect to use one CSS or multiple CSS files for this assignment to organize your media queries.
+You may elect to organize this assignment's media queries using one CSS file or multiple CSS files.

 3. Add a JavaScript file to the appropriate subfolder.